Luis-S-1/fiusshhoneypot/docs/FIU_Honeypot_HowToInstall.md

 then run again with

-mvn exec:java -Dexec.mainClass="com.FIU.sshhoneypot.SSHHoneypot"
+./run.sh

+NOTES:
-If you're curious about how I initially created the maven project that I uploaded to github, see below:
+How I initially created the maven project that I uploaded to github:

 I did: